Development Environment

 is an example file that shows how to set the

-environment variable (required to configure renv’s cache) based upon Windows OS.
-You need to create a file named.env
+RENV_PATHS_CACHE_HOSTenvironment variable (required to configure renv’s cache) based upon Windows OS.
+You need to create a file named.envin the same directory as.env.exampleand setRENV_PATHS_CACHE_HOSTvalue to a path in your local machine based upon {renv}’s Cache location. -

 complete_dev_setup.R